iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 Connected with some of my classmates in the Udacity PyTorch Scholarship challenge.
 Interesting to see some diverse background.
 I have my blockmate in the challenge as well.
 I connected with someone from the Network Security field trying to apply Deep learning to his field.
 I have a Process Engineer with a hobby for AI-DL-ML.
 I also connected with a Machine Learning Lead from exepedia/hotels.com.
 Its quite a community we have in the challenge.

-Right now I am doing the exercises for the introduction to pytorch module.
+Right now I am doing the exercises for the introduction to PyTorch module.

 ```python
 from torch import nn